-4.2 Security Objectives for the Environment
+4.2 Security objectives for the environment

 The detailed description of the environmental security objectives is given in the Smartcard IC Platform Protection Profile.
-The list of objectives is in Table 9.
+The list of objectives is in Table 8: .

-Phase 1 OE.Plat-Appl Usage of Hardware Platform OE.Resp-Appl Treatment of User Data Phase 2 up to OE.Process-TOE Protection during TOE Development and TOE delivery Production Protection during Packaging, Finishing TOE delivery OE.Process-Card up to end of and Personalization phase 6
+Phase 1 OE.Plat-Appl Usage of Hardware Platform OE.Resp-Appl Treatment of User Data Phase 2 up to TOE delivery OE.Process-TOE Protection during TOE Development and Production TOE delivery up to end of phase 6 OE.Process-Card Protection during Packaging, Finishing and Personalisation

-Table 9: Security objectives for the environment
+Table 8: Security objectives for the environment